Contact

 Rigorous recruitment

 Let’s say you’re a personal trainer: you train clients who don’t have any injuries, and you’d ensure they don’t have any medical conditions before training them.
 But, in reality, you just don’t know what you don’t know.
-If the client has an undiagnosed heart condition, diabetes, or a joint-problem, they can’t leave these at the door.
-As a trainer, you work with the whole person – and all their diagnosed, undiagnosed, obvious and not-so-obvious physical ailments.
+If the client has an undiagnosed heart condition, diabetes, or a joint problem, they can’t leave these at the door.
+As a trainer, you work with the whole person—and all their diagnosed, undiagnosed, obvious and not-so-obvious physical ailments.

 You are more than your condition, your title, your problem.
-And a Sanctus coach needs to have the range to create a compassionate, supportive space for you in all of life’s ups and downs.
+And a Sanctus Coach needs to have the range to create a compassionate, supportive space for you in all of life’s ups and downs.

-Inexperienced coaches, who don’t have a reasonable depth and wide range of experience, are more likely to miss warning-signs, or – even worse – they might glance over warning signs, too out of their depth to emotionally support and adequately refer someone on, when needed.
+Inexperienced coaches, who don’t have a reasonable depth and wide range of experience, are more likely to miss warning-signs, or—even worse—they might glance over warning signs, too out of their depth to emotionally support and adequately refer someone on, when needed.

-Continual professional development & supervision
+Continual professional development and supervision

 Have you heard of the physician who smokes?
-Actually, it’s not just one physician – it’s one in five.
-Although smoking won’t make you a bad doctor, it does feel wrong if your GP pops out for a fag, after lecturing all his patients on the dangers of smoking.
+Actually, it’s not just one physician—it’s one in five.
+Although smoking won’t make you a bad doctor, it does feel wrong if your GP pops out for a fag after lecturing all his patients on the dangers of smoking.

-Health is to doctors, what fitness is to a Personal trainer, what Development is to coaches.
-We expect all our coaches to proactively work on their own development, and stay up-to-date in our rapidly changing industry.
+Health is to doctors what fitness is to a personal trainer, what development is to coaches.
+We expect all our coaches to proactively work on their own development and stay up-to-date in our rapidly changing industry.

-This means updating their credentials annually, and attending monthly supervision.
+This means updating their credentials annually and attending monthly supervision.

 Personally, I wouldn’t see a financial advisor who is broke.
 Even if it’s possible that they have a lot of knowledge about the field, I would find it hard to trust them.
 The practitioners I choose to see, need to have a reasonable amount of integrity with their practice.

-In the same lieu, I wouldn’t see a coach who is not actively working on their growth & development – and this forms a core part of our coaching cohort requirements.
+In the same lieu, I wouldn’t see a coach who is not actively working on their growth and development—this forms a core part of our coaching cohort requirements.

-To keep their accreditation, our coaches need to collect Continual Education Units, by attending courses, and keeping their coaching skills ‘sharp’.
-Some of our coaches have specialised experience with Trauma, others have certification in Internal Family Systems, and even others are qualified Gestalt therapists.
-This broad range of continual education, experience and skills-development ensures that our coaches stay up-to-date with the latest developments in the coaching profession, and provide the highest quality service.
+Some of our coaches have specialised experience with trauma, others have certification in internal family systems, and even others are qualified Gestalt therapists.
+This broad range of continual education, experience and skills development ensures that our coaches stay up-to-date with the latest developments in the coaching profession and provide the highest quality service.

 Without any requirements in the industry for coaches to have to do this themselves, there is an added risk that many coaches simply aren’t continuously developing themselves to be the best coach that they can be for the individuals that they support.